Enter to win a Tivoli Model One Bluetooth Radio and check out what's coming at AWS re:Invent -->

 4. Amazon Elastic Compute Cloud (Amazon EC2) provides resizable computing capacity in the AWS Cloud.
 By navigating EC2 logs, you can launch virtual servers, configure security and networking, and manage storage.
 Since Amazon EC2 can automatically scale up or down to handle spikes in server traffic, these logs can help your team understand how auto-scaling works, and look for opportunities to optimize resources.

-In addition to CloudTrail and EC2, other cloud services such as Route 53 generate logs.
+In addition to CloudTrail and EC2, other cloud services offered, such as Route 53, generate logs.
 Amazon Route 53 logs, for example, provide DNS query logging and the ability to monitor your resources using health checks.
 These resources are important to check because malicious actors often execute attacks such as distributed denial of service (DDoS) to block legitimate server traffic, or DNS tunneling to exploit the system with malware.

-Top categories of GCP log data
+Top categories of GCP cloud-based log data

 Like AWS logs, GCP logs are attached to specific Google cloud services, and can help your team understand how these services are operating in your environment.
 In addition, these logs can help you debug or troubleshoot issues.
 This full index of GCP services that generate logs provide ideas and examples of the types of GCP logs you may encounter.